Policies

 Accountability and governance

-Accountability is an integral part of responsible data use, and we go to great lengths to reduce the risks for the individual, and to mitigate undesirable social and ethical implications.
+Accountability is an integral part of responsible data use.
+The Foundation seeks to reduce risks to individuals and to mitigate undesirable social and ethical implications arising from the use of data.

-We endeavour to integrate data ethics into all our daily management and business decisions, including when acting as stakeholder in other concerns.
+We endeavour to integrate data ethics into our daily management and business decisions, including when acting as a stakeholder in other concerns.

-Even with effective standards, policies and processes in place, data usage has the potential to lead to challenges, problems, and errors.
-We seek to prevent this by developing a positive culture among employees that promotes openness and encourages the continuous improvement of processes and systems.
+Even with effective standards, policies and processes in place, data usage may still lead to challenges, problems and errors.
+We seek to prevent this by developing a positive culture among employees that promotes openness and encourages continuous improvement of processes and systems.

 鶹’s Sustainability Policy